hthuman/tech-interview-tips/_pages/code-katas.md

 Code katas are how I spend the majority of my time when I prepare for coding interviews.
 They are the equivalent of easy hackerrank/leetcode problems.

-All it takes is regular practice.
-You don't need to grind for hours, you just need to do a little bit regularly until you are able to just sit down and confidently code the solution without backtracking or hesitation.
-Even 5 minutes of practice a day on one of these is beneficial.

-I also use them before interviews to calm myself down and get into the right mental space.

 <table>
  <tr>
   <th>Category</th><th>Katas</th>